Stacked-Org/stacked/packages/stacked_crashlytics/README.md

     ```

 * Register the service on to the locator
-    * If you are using a third party service module you can add it inside the file like so
+    * If you want to register the service
     ```dart
   @StackedApp(
         dependencies: [